smnrckr/service-products/README.md

-# Service-Products
+# Cimri Internship Case - Products Service

-This repository contains the **Product Service**, a core component of the microservices-based architecture designed in Go.
-The service handles operations related to product management, including retrieving all products and getting product details by ID.
+This repository contains the Favorites Service, which is a part of a microservices-based architecture developed in Go.
+The system consists of the following core services:

+User Service: Handles user-related operations, including managing user profiles, preferences, and interactions.

+Product Service: Manages product data and retrieves product details based on product ID.

+Favorites Service: Enables users to create, update, delete, and view their favorite lists.
+Users can also add or remove products from these lists.
+This service communicates with both the User Service and the Product Service.

 The service consists of the following key components: